emca-it/Energy-Log-Server-6.x/09-00-00-Intelligence_Module/09-00-00-Intelligence_Module.md

 - Algorithm - the name of the algorithm that forms the basis of the artificial intelligence rule

-- Choose search - search defined in the Energy Log Server system, which is used to select a set of data on which the artificial intelligence rule will operate
+- Choose search - search defined in the Energy Logserver system, which is used to select a set of data on which the artificial intelligence rule will operate

 - Run - a button that allows running the defined AI rule or saving it to the scheduler and run as planned